fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 ### Falling teapot

-We can write a little script and animate a higher resolution teapot falling into the Kerr black hole.
+We can write a little script and animate a teapot falling towards a Kerr black hole.
 To do this, we move the teapot and render again:

 ```julia
 n = 30          # number of frames